To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 Your body needs energy to do things.
 Energy comes from a kind of sugar found in the food you eat.
 This sugar is called glucose.
 Glucose travels in your blood.
 Without glucose you wouldn’t be able to study, play, or even eat or think.
 Too little glucose can make you feel sick.
 This is called low blood sugar (hypoglycemia).
 Low blood sugar can happen when you exercise.
 It can also happen when you don’t eat enough.
 Or when you take too much insulin.
 If your blood sugar gets really low, it can be dangerous.

-Woman and girl on couch, girl looking unwell.
+Woman and girl sitting on couch, woman looking concerned about girl.

 Tell an adult right away if you are having a low.